ngisedsysle/A-Eye/README.md

 ```

 Then, partitionned the SD card and copy the file as mentionned in the user guide above.
-Once you have a fully functionnal petalinux on the board, you may run the installation.
+Once you have a fully functionnal OS on the board, you may run the installation.

 ### Install and run the A-Eye app